 - Intradermal injections of triamcinolone-acetonide every 2-6 weeks.
 Side effects include pain, and the risk of localized skin atrophy and depigmentation.
 Relapses are frequent after treatment has been discontinued

 - The use of systemic glucocorticoids is limited mainly because of their severe side effects.
 However, the best response can be achieved with high-dose intravenous methylprednisolone.

 The second line therapy both for adults and children is the induction of contact allergy with dithranol (anthralin), an antipsoriatic agent.
 Dithranol (0.2 to 0.8%) should be applied for 20 to 30 minutes daily as the initial, short-contact therapy, with the length of contact gradually increased by 10 minutes every 2 weeks to a maximum of 1 hour or until a low-grade dermatitis develops.

 Some medications are also used such as minoxidil and topical immunotherapy-cyclosporine or tacrolismus.
-The use of lasers and PRP (platelet rich plasma and growth factors) in stimulating hair growth in alopecia areata has become a very common way of treatment as well.
+The use of lasers and growth factors in stimulating hair growth in alopecia areata has become a very common way of treatment as well.

 Prognosis of this disorder is very difficult to give.
 Hair may grow back and then fall out again.
 Usually a person reacts to a stressful event with patchy hair loss and it becomes their way of coping with a stress.
 If alopecia areata occurs before puberty, there is much greater chance of chronic recurrence of the condition.
 If undergoing any treatment, one has to be very dedicated to it and patient.